Limestone is a sustainable raw material, with abundant reserves all over the world.

 Limestone, the raw material for LIMEX, is an abundant resource, and is 100% self-sufficient in Japan.
 Furthermore, since it is abundant around the world, and can also be recycled highly efficiently, it is virtually inexhaustible.
 Because it is a resource that is abundant everywhere, we believe it can save the world.

 - In 2014, LIMEX was patented in Japan.

-LIMEX patents are submitted in over 40 countries
+The basic patent has been submitted in over 40 countries worldwide,

-and have already been approved in over 30 countries.
+and has already been patented in over 30 countries including Japan, China,

 LIMEX and SDGs